Sunday, December 28, 2025

 "We never pay."
 The fighter scowled at the cashier without acknowledging me.
 His damaged pride revealed that he had been someone once.

 "Excusez-moi, Mssr.
 Give one reason you don’t have to pay and you can come in for free.”
-Any excuse would work, even that he was a cousin of Moses.
+Any excuse would work, even that he was another cousin of Moses.

 "We never pay," the ex-middleweight rasped in a punished voice.
-He had won more fight than he had lost, but not by much.
+He had won more fight than he had lost and had not lost many.

 "That's not a reason."